A whole food diet is a way of eating that emphasizes eating clean, natural, complete foods to ensure the intake of the highest levels of nutrients.

 By 1859, the food processing industry was in full swing, and manufacturers were determined to sell their products whether they were healthy or not.
 Our nutritional problems grew as more and more whole foods were modified and adulterated in the interest of extending shelf life and profits.

 By 1900, malnutrition was severe in city populations, and Americans were battling all sorts of nutritional and digestive health troubles.
 Vitamin and mineral deficiencies caused conditions like goiter and pellagra, and typhoid fever and tuberculosis were rampant.
-The first case of diverticulitis, a severe infection of the digestive track was diagnosed during this time.
+In the first case of diverticulitis, a severe infection of the digestive tract was diagnosed during this time.

 People were dying from digestive disorders at an alarming rate, and snake oil salesman camped out on city corners with fixes for the aching tummy.